MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ## Conceptual overview

-The power consumed by our devices is dissipated in heat.
+The power consumed by the HoloLens 2 is dissipated in heat.
 A traditional PC device would have a fan to address this, but a wearable device must be lightweight.
 Because of this, the cooling solution is more complex.
 HoloLens 2 has built-in hardware and software safety features to ensure that the headset doesn't get too hot for the user, but these features must be balanced with user experience as well.
-For example, if we know which part of the device is heating up, we can choose to throttle the peripherals responsible for this heat.
+For example, if we know which part of the HoloLens 2 is heating up, we can choose to throttle the peripherals responsible for this heat.
 As a last resort, we might close an application that's thought to be responsible for the power that led to this heat.

 HoloLens 2 handles heat issues by using temperature sensors.
 A thermal framework ties groups of sensors to different peripherals on the device.
-The sensors are grouped because it may be impossible to determine which peripheral in a physical area is responsible for the power draw that heats up the device.
+The sensors are grouped because it may be impossible to determine which peripheral in a physical area is responsible for the power draw that heats up the HoloLens 2.

 The PowerThermalNotification SDK exposes the APIs necessary to monitor these groups of sensors.
 SDK events fire when a peripheral being used by the application is showing signs that a mitigation may be required.
 The application can then adapt its customer experience to reduce the thermal impact.
 Reducing impact means less risk of system action such as application or device shutdown.